How To Repartition Physical Disk Space In VMware Fusion

 - Hit the right arrow key until you are in the Boot tab.

-- Now use the “-” and “+” to manipulate the order of devices until “CD-ROM Drive” is on the top of the list.
+- Now use the “-” and “+” keys to manipulate the order of devices until “CD-ROM Drive” is on the top of the list.

 - Now hit the ⌘ (Command) key and F10 to save the configuration.